superkraft-io/rezonant/README.md

 The goal is to make DAW plugin development easy, fun, and efficient.

-A Rezonant project starts at around 50MB size on disk and less than 100MB RAM.
+A base Rezonant project is quite small:
+- MacOS: 10MB size on disk and less than 50MB RAM

+and that includes the entire UI library, backend logic, and more.

 The coding style imitates how NodeJS/ElectronJS apps are developed.